As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 • Any other class-specific information

-• The new link and QR code that takes students to core academic policies.
+• The web link and QR code that takes students to the website showing core academic policies that used to be included in the syllabus.

 Among other instructor expectations, it is imperative that all faculty maintain sufficient and predictable contact/office hours, distribute a clear and complete syllabus, meet classes for their fully scheduled time, and give final examinations in their courses.
 Please find additional instructor policies and resources below for your review and easy reference.